 The Alumina Refinery Agreement Act 1961 (which covers Alcoa) and the Alumina Refinery (Worsley) Agreement Act 1973 each include a seven year review clause ostensibly intended to ensure that the royalty rate for alumina remains consistent with the 7.5% royalty rate for bauxite.
-Reviews were last completed in 2009 and 2012 (respectively), with no change to the royalty rate recommended at that time.
+Reviews were last completed in 2019, with no change to the royalty rate recommended.